-Users did not understand/were not familiar with cognitive distortions and thought the big words were too clinical
+Users not familiar with cognitive distortions

-Introduce characters for different moods so users can review their history
+Introduce characters for different moods so users can review their history at a glance.

 After completing two rounds of user testing and evolving the usability of the app I was ready to establish a visual identity.
 A visual identity is a unique set of visual elements that represent a product’s vision and values.